 - Project Handbook for senior honours 2018-19

 - Project Preparation Slides - Session 1, 17th October 2018

 - Semester 1 Lecture Locations (PDF format)

 - Semester 2 Lecture Locations (PDF format)

-Click on the individual course name (where highlighted) for the current course manual:
+Click on the individual course name (where highlighted) for the current course handbook:

 - Doing Survey Research 2017-18

 - Sociology of the Environment and Risk 2018-19